nsandman/delta/README.md

 sudo apt-get install nasm qemu
 ```

-**NOTE**: If you are on OS X, Delta will not compile with Apple's nasm.
+**NOTE**: If you are on OS X, Delta will not compile with Apple's default nasm.
 You need to install MacPorts and get all project dependencies using this command:
 ``` bash
 sudo port install x86_64-elf-binutils autoconf automake libtool nasm qemu
 ```